Kings Road, Walsall, West Midlands WS4 1JJ

 This half term we are studying crime and punishment.
 We will be examining how criminals have been reprimanded through history and how technological and scientific advances are helping to further crime prevention in modern society.
 We will examine how electrical systems may be used to create alarms or security lights as well as using our geographical skills to identify countries which still use corporal punishment.
 As part of our citizenship work, we will also examine how laws are made and upheld in Britain, how this has changed in living memory and why.

-Homework will be set every Friday and it must be handed back in on Tuesday.
-If you are stuck then see Miss Bayliss on Monday for further guidance.
+Homework is now a half-termly project to be completed in the home project books (green books) or projects can be built.
+If you are stuck then see Miss Holden for further guidance.
 Now that you are in Year 4 as well as reading your school reading book at home (at least three times a week to an adult) I would also like you to read other stories of your choice and a range of other texts e.g. newspapers, comics, instruction manuals and non-fiction books.
+Please make a note of these in your reading diary - I'd love to see what you are up to!

 Your Reading record should be in school every day.
-When you have read, an adult must sign your record before you progress to a comprehension sheet and the next book.
+When you have read, an adult must sign your record before you progress to the next book.

 Your weekly planner must also be in school every day and must be signed by an adult each Friday.

-PE will take place on Tuesdays and you will need your full kit in school to participate.
-On Thursdays, you will need your swimming kit.
+PE will take place on Wednesdays and you will need your full kit in school to participate.

 National Curriculum Expectations for Year 4